-In an ongoing commitment to help keep communities safer, Guardian partners with local law enforcement in all of the surrounding areas near each of its branch offices.
+In an ongoing commitment to help keep communities safer, Guardian partners with local law enforcement in the surrounding areas of each of its branch offices.
 Beyond helping to protect homes and businesses, we want to work for safer neighborhoods by supporting the work of police departments in these communities through our Guardian Protection Services’ Community Partnership Program.
 Since it is National Police Week, we want to remind you of the ways we support the police officers who are on the front lines of helping to prevent crime where you live.

 Neighborhood Watch– Guardian wants to help your Neighborhood Crime Watch group.
 With help from police departments, we provide Crime Watch signs that help to send a warning to potential criminals to think twice before targeting your neighborhood.
 A Neighborhood Crime Watch can help bring your community together to raise awareness and work with law enforcement.
 Guardian has been supporting these groups for over 15 years.

 GuardianKIDS I.D.- Our GuardianKIDS I.D.
 Program utilizes sophisticated equipment and software, to digitally fingerprint and photograph children, providing parents with a “Bio-Doc” featuring the child’s photo, fingerprints and personal statistics.
 Having this information available helps law enforcement in the case of a missing child.
 While the GuardianKIDS I.D. program is available during events that 50 or more kids attend, Guardian also provides police departments and neighborhood crime watch associations with free fingerprint kits to create their own I.D. information.